-More efforts are now being put into distributed power generation of renewable energy sources (RESs), such as photovoltaic, fuel cells and wind power which are sustainable and environmental friendly [1].
+More efforts are now being put into distributed power generation of renewable energy sources (RESs), such as photovoltaic, fuel cells and wind power which are sustainable and environmental friendly [8].
 Practically, several distributed generations (DGs) consist of distributed power grid and further construct micro grid with local loads and managements.
 To ensure proper performance of the micro grid, DG is usually required to work in two modes: stand-alone or grid connected because of the interface between RES and distributed power grid, the performance of power electronic converters becomes critical.
 Z-source inverter (ZSI) is known as a single-stage buck/boost inverter.
 With an impedance network coupling the inverter main circuit to the DC supply, the impedance network attains voltage buck/boost in single stage, without more switching devices.
 Shoot-through state provides energy to be stored in inductors, which is released when at non-shoot-through period, which also follows the voltage boost feature.

-For the voltage-fed type ZSI (abbreviated as ZSI), voltage boost methods based on pulse width modulation (PWM) have been first investigated as simple boost control, maximum boost control, and maximum constant boost control [2].
+For the voltage-fed type ZSI (abbreviated as ZSI), voltage boost methods based on pulse width modulation (PWM) have been first investigated as simple boost control, maximum boost control, and maximum constant boost control [9].
 Because of its single-stage voltage buck/boost properties, the impedance inverter can ensure with the input voltage fluctuation in a wide range, which is achieved by a two-stage DC-DC converter cascaded by DC-AC structure conventionally.
-The voltage source inverter and current source inverter are two types of traditional power in inverter topology.
-For the voltage source inverter fed from voltage source, the ac output voltage is lower than the available dc bus voltage thus it can only perform the buck.
-Dc-ac power conversion [3].
 With the economical advantages and improved reliability due to the allowance of shoot-through state, impedance inverter I gained increasing attention and was presented for use in several applications, such as Diesel generator, uninterruptible power system, fuel cell vehicles, PV or wind power conversion, and electronic loads Design guidelines of the impedance network are analyzed in terms of both steady-state and dynamic performances.
 By applying state-space averaging, the dynamic modeling and transient analysis of the Z-source network are investigated.
-Closedloop controller is developed for ZSI control.
+Closed-loop controller is developed for ZSI control.
+The dependence of control variables D_0 (shoot-through duty ratio) and M (modulation index) of the ZSI are taken into consideration.
+Moreover, the discontinuous conduction mode of the ZSI with small inductance or low load power factor and its associated circuit characteristics are analyzed.